tumblr/jetpants/testing/README.md

    to expect.
 This function looks up the shard, finds the master, and compares the expected count to the actual count.

-You can run this test via `nix-build ./tests.nix -A tests.verify-default-environment`.
+You can run this test via `nix-build ./tests/verify-default-environment.nix`.

 ### A slightly more complex test: `simple-shard-cutover`